freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-discuss-roles-and-responsibilies/task-17.md

 # --description--

-The structure `have/has been doing + verb-ing` is used in the present perfect continuous tense.
+The structure `have/has been + verb-ing` is used in the present perfect continuous tense.
 It emphasizes actions that started in the past and are still continuing now. `Been` is the past participle form of the verb `be`.

 It can be used with `for` followed by a period of time or `since` followed by a specific starting point in time to highlight the duration or how long the action happens.